 Myth #3: Big ambitions are preferable versus to little ones

 Instead of taking those giant steps, consider taking those little ones first.
 Whenever you commit yourself to doing something new, remember it takes time.
 For example, if you pledge to save 35% of your monthly salary, the first two months, or so would look great, but the real challenge comes when you are not consistent enough.
-This might affect people mentally as they are not able to meet their goals and are just ending up paying bills week after week.
+This might affect people mentally as they are not able to meet their goals and just end up paying bills week after week.
 Instead of manually saving month after month, it is always a great option when you set up automatic deductions of whatever amount you want to save into your savings account.
 By doing this, you can be confident of accomplishing your goals easier.

 Finally, the last myth.